Nobody is perfect. But imagine the difference anyone in the organization could make if they’re diligent about getting closer to it.

 1. ClickUp Corrective Action Plan Template

-Created in a whiteboard format, this corrective action template is our favorite among performance improvement plans because of its visual and spatial nature.
+Created in a whiteboard format, this ClickUp Corrective Action Template is our favorite among PIPs because of its visual and spatial nature.
 It features six carefully color-coded sections, arranged in columns that make intuitive sense when read from left to right:

 - Areas for Improvement: Identify general categories in which individual team members can improve.